At a Glance

 - Company: Join a reputable housing association in Manchester focused on community support.

-- Benefits: Enjoy flexible working hours and earn £25.35 per hour.
+- Benefits: Enjoy flexible working hours and competitive pay of £25.35 per hour.

-- Why this job: Make a real impact in people's lives while developing valuable skills.
+- Why this job: Make a real impact in people's lives while gaining valuable experience in social housing.

-- Qualifications: Experience in income management or debt recovery is essential.
+- Qualifications: Experience in income management or debt recovery is essential; customer service skills are a plus.

-- Other info: This is a 7-month contract role with potential for growth.
+- Other info: This is a 7-month contract role with potential for future opportunities.

 Castlefield Recruitment are currently recruiting an Income Officer for a housing association based in Manchester.
 The role is on an initial 7 month contract until the end of the year.
 The role offers flexible working hours and pays £25.35 an hour via umbrella agency.